INDUCTIVELY COUPLE PLASMA MASS SPECTROMETRY

 Analysis of rare earths in sediments and rocks to determine its origin.

 Analysis of isotopic alterations of some elements

 Determination of metals in continental water, drinking water, waste water and sea water.

-It has also the possibility to carry out semiquantitative determinations without the need of any standard.
-The instrument can make a scanning in all the range of masses providing information about all the elements of the periodic table
+It also has the possibility to carry out semiquantitative determinations without the need of any standard.
+The instrument can run a scanning in all the range of masses providing information about all the elements of the periodic table.

 - Inductive coupling plasma mass spectrometer (ICP-MS), Agilent 7700x.
 This instrument provides the possibility of introducing samples with high content of dissolved solids such as sea water, without previous dilution.
 This is achieved with HMI (high matrix introduction) device which dilutes the aerosol with gas argon before reaching the interface avoiding problems of obstruction.